Provost, Colorado School of Mines

 • A letter of interest describing relevant experience,

-• A statement on contributions to diversity and inclusion, describing your past experiences and proposed activities to advance access, inclusion and diversity at Mines (maximum of 2 pages), and
+• A statement on contributions to diversity and inclusion, describing your past experiences and proposed activities to advance diversity, equity, access, and inclusion at Mines (maximum of 2 pages), and

 • A curriculum vitae.